TrickyTroll/good-bot-runner/README.md

 #### Using passwords

 `runner` also supports the use of secrets and passwords.
-Passwords are necessary when recording commands that must be ran as root, for example.
-They can also be used to connect to a remote machine using `ssh` with a password.
+Passwords are necessary when recording commands that must be run as root, for example.
+They can also be used to connect to a remote machine thanks to `ssh` with a password.

-Passwords are sent to the program using environment variables.
+Passwords are sent to the program with the help of environment variables.
 If you are running `runner` directly on your machine, you can set those variables using the `export` command.
 This example binds a password to the `SOME_PASSWORD` variable.
 This variable can then be used in [your script](samples/with_passwords/passwords.yaml) to respond to a password prompt.